 Margaret had been born 4 Aug 1839 in Henry County, Illinois, the daughter of Robert and Rose Ann (Mills) Robison.
 She had previously married John C. Morrison 15 Dec 1859 in Audubon County, IA, and had had six children with him: Franklin, Mary, Clarence, Emery, Annie, and George.
 Their youngest child was born in 1875, after which the marriage somehow ended.
-Margaret is listed in the 1880 census as being divorced, but it’s also possible that John had died by then, as I do not find him listed in 1880 or any subsequent censuses.
+A Find-a-Grave site reports that John died in 1879, but he and Margaret may have divorced before then, as her marital status was listed as divorced in the 1880 census.

 One of Margaret’s daughters from her first marriage, Mary Addie Morrison, married Joseph’s nephew William Hannibal Martin (son of Elza) in 1883.

 After remarrying, Joseph continued his ministry, although the Methodist minutes no longer report his assignments year-to-year.
 From 1880 through 1884, he is listed as a “superannuated preacher” in the Des Moines Conference, and the 1885 minutes record that he was “located at his own request.”
 After that there is no further mention of him in the minutes, but he shows up in dozens of newspaper articles (as “Rev. J. W. Martin”) published from 1884 through 1910.

 Apparently, he served churches at Sioux City, Meriden, and Anita, Iowa, in the early 1880s, and the 1885 Iowa State Census finds him and Margaret living about 5 miles south of Anita in Lincoln Township, Cass County, Iowa.
 His household then included all four of his children plus Margaret's daughter Ann.
 Many of Margaret's Robison and Morrison relatives were also in Lincoln Township then, as was her daughter Mary and Mary's husband William Martin (Joseph's nephew).
 Then, the 1885 Nebraska State Census, collected 5 months later (June versus January), shows Joseph and Margaret in Seward, Nebraska, with his four children and none of hers.
 Around that time, Joseph undertook a new career as a traveling evangelist.
 Newspaper accounts show him conducting or helping with revivals and camp meetings from Kansas to Illinois and Wisconsin, and even as far east as Chambersburg, PA.